Outdoor kitchens make the perfect focal point for outdoor living spaces. If you're planning on building one, here's what you need to know.

 Access to Plumbing and Electrical Power

 Even if electricity isn’t required to power your appliances, Menn says electrical connections allow you to add useful items like a blender, ice machine and lights.
-If you install a sink, you’ll need a water supply and drain line.
-Installing any of these hookups will add to the overall cost of the build, and the proximity to the utility sources may influence the location of your kitchen.
+If you install a sink, you’ll need a water supply and a drain line.
+Installing any of these hookups will add to the overall cost of the build and the proximity to the utility sources may influence the location of your kitchen.